-Why Paying For Stuff Is So Complicated Now
+How Software Ate the Point of Sale

 To create the “chaordic organization,” core notions and oppositions would have to be discarded, Hock contended.
 “What if the very concept of separability (mind/body—cause/effect—mankind/nature—competition/cooperation—public/ private—man/woman—you/me) is a grand delusion of Western civilization, epitomized by the industrial age; useful in certain scientiﬁc ways of knowing but fundamentally ﬂawed with respect to understanding and wisdom?”
 Hock wrote.

 Hock was not a philosopher, a countercultural icon like Stewart Brand, or some theorist at the Santa Fe Institute (although he did speak there).
-He was the first CEO of Visa, which he called a“transcendental organization linking together in wholly new ways an unimaginable complex of diverse institutions and individuals.”
+He was the first CEO of Visa, which he called a “transcendental organization linking together in wholly new ways an unimaginable complex of diverse institutions and individuals.”
 It did this by emptying out the old idea of money as “hard” currency, bills and paper checks and gold, subbing in a new definition of money: “alphanumeric data in the form of arranged energy,” bits in a computer.
 And using this idea, Visa built a new standard for computers to talk about money—now known as ISO 8583.
 Like Internet Protocol or containerization, this low-level agreement on how to move things around the modern world came to organize vast swaths of economic activity.
 Put all three of these late 1960s innovations together and you have the infrastructure of globalization.

-“Visa provides an infrastructure ... in which multiple competing financial institutions can cooperate, just enough, to provide a service that none could have realistically provided alone,” wrote Stearns.
+“Visa provides an infrastructure … in which multiple competing financial institutions can cooperate, just enough, to provide a service that none could have realistically provided alone,” Stearns wrote.
 “In short, Visa makes money move.”

 But there was one other key step in creating the modern point-of-sale system.
 Flip your card over now.
-Take a look at the magnetic stripe towards the top.
+Take a look at the magnetic stripe toward the top.
 It’s what made your card machine-readable.
 The system was developed by IBM in the late 1960s, and according to one of its architects, “The original information standards—the way the data is physically laid out on the mag stripe—has survived every migration of transaction media, from mag-stripe cards to smart cards, from smart cards to smartphones.”

 The stripe itself is not unlike the tape in the cassettes you put in a boom box.
 But instead of encoding music in a form that can be played back from your shoulder, that little strip of iron oxide contains your account number.
 Swiping it through a reader plays it back.
 That’s why Square’s original card reader was designed attached to the headphone jack: The whole device merely sent the signal from the audio read head to the mic input, and then the app could take it from there.
 (Some beautiful nerds took advantage of this capability and converted the Square reader into a kind of instrument.)